accnameOwl/guide/README.md

 	...
 "}
 ```
 As mentioned before, any reference to an _image_ is referenced as such: `\ref[]`.
-This references the rsc memory location of the variable your passing.
+This references the rsc memory location of the variable your passing.<br>
 The browser looks for that image reference, and loads the image directly.
 Knowing this, lets build our verb, which changes the image.
 > [!NOTE]
 > The HTML document inherits from appearance's size.
 If an icon is 32x32, image is scaled 32x32px;